startsys42/startsys42/README.md

 # Welcome to Startsys42

-Startsys is an interdisciplinary project.
+Startsys42 is an interdisciplinary project.

 ## Description